Keyboardly-App/keyboardly-dev/doc/Addon.md

     }
 ```

-4. Add the logic what should do
+4. Add the logic of what should do

 ```kotlin
 override fun onClickMenu(data: NavigationMenuModel) {